madprops/blog/docs/armtrak.md

 The oldest images get removed when new ones get added.

-They also decide where on the map to place them.
+Players decide where on the map to place the images by traveling there.

-Players move through space.

 They go through images, on top, around, near, far.